EarthCruiser: GZL 300

 The 300 was a narrow version of the GZL, designed to fit mid-size pickup trucks including the Toyota Tacoma, Chevrolet Colorado, GMC Canyon, Dodge Dakota, Honda Ridgeline, and Ford Ranger.
 The unit weighed about 1,200 pounds.

 GZL 400

 The 400 was a wide version of the GZL, designed to fit full-size pickup trucks including the Toyota Tundra, Nissan Titan, Chevrolet Silverado, GMC Sierra, Dodge Ram 1500, and Ford F-150.The unit weighed about 1,500 pounds.

 GZL 500

 The 500 was a version of the GZL designed specifically for flatbed truck installation.

 MOD (2018–2021)

 The MOD, an acronym for "My Own Design," was EarthCruiser's most customizable product and considered to be a low-cost version of the GZL.
 Introduced in 2018, the slide-in fiberglass camper body came in a cab-over configuration with a pop-up roof and overhead lights.
 Additionally, the unit had a variety of PAKs (Personal Accessory Kits) that could be added or removed from the camper.
-PAK options included small or large seat boxes, sink system, storage cabinet, counter extensioner, toilet cabinet, and a cooler cabinet.
+PAK options included small or large seat boxes, sink system, storage cabinet, counter extension, toilet cabinet, and a cooler cabinet.